Facade of the Caja de Profesionales Universitarios with a red door and a sign at the top

 The case of the Caja Profesional exposes the outdated Batllista pension system

 “The pay-as-you-go system forces one generation to finance the privileges of another.
-This is not foresight: it's a forced transfer.”
+It's not foresight: it's a forced transfer.”

 Ludwig von Mises